 Whether it’s because of budget, confidence or driving ability, there are several reasons why people choose to visit New Zealand without hiring a car.

 Thankfully, there are several other easy ways to explore New Zealand.
-So if you can’t hire a car or campervan, don’t let this put you off from visiting this wondrous country.
+So, if you can’t hire a car or campervan, don’t let this put you off from visiting.

-In this post, I’ve shared my knowledge about how to get around New Zealand without a car.
+In this post, I’ve shared all my knowledge about how to travel around New Zealand without a car.
+This includes using the InterCity bus, joining a group tour or using the famous Kiwi Experience.

 Travel by bus (InterCity)

 Travelling around New Zealand by bus is one of the best ways to see the country without a car.
-Despite many towns in New Zealand being remote and nestled in the mountains, New Zealand has a great bus network.
+Despite many towns being remote and amongst the mountains, the country has an excellent bus network.

 One of the major bus operators in New Zealand is InterCity.
 Honestly, if you’re looking for the cheapest and most convenient option without a car, it’s going to be InterCity.

-InterCity busses connect many towns and cities in both the North and South Island.
-They operate all year round, but you might find some routes are seasonal.
+InterCity buses connect many towns and cities in the North and South Islands.
+They operate all year round, but some routes are seasonal.

 InterCity Options